yifso/nteract/RELEASING.md

 1. Navigate to the `applications/jupyter-extension` directory within the nteract repo.
 2. Ensure that you are signed into PyPi on your machine and have permissions to publish the `nteract_on_jupyter` package.
 3. Run the `yarn build:python` command.
-4. Run the `yarn upload:pyp` command.
+4. Run the `yarn upload:pypi` command.